sebamarynissen/simtropolis-channel/README.md

 - Minimize the amount of work needed by the admins of Simtropolis.
 - Automate the generation of yaml metadata as much as possible which as minimal friction as possible for content creators.

+See also https://github.com/memo33/sc4pac/issues/49 for the initial idea and discussion.

 ## Roadmap

 - [x] Implement a proof of concept